AsgerSommer/asgersommer.github.io/about.md

 [^1]: No, we're not working on self-replicating world-eating nanobots.
 Yet.

-In my spare time, i'm working on certain *currently unannounced secret projects* :ghost:.
+In my spare time, i'm working on certain *unannounced secret projects* :ghost:.

 You can find me on <a href="https://twitter.com/AsgerSommer"><i class="fa fa-twitter" aria-hidden="true" style="margin-right: 4px"></i>Twitter</a> and <a href="https://github.com/AsgerSommer"><i class="fa fa-github-alt" aria-hidden="true" style="margin-right: 4px"></i>GitHub</a>.
 You can also subscribe to my blog through <a href="http://asgersommer.com/rss.xml"><i class="fa fa-rss" aria-hidden="true" style="margin-right: 4px"></i>RSS</a>.
 Currently I'm aiming for a biweekly posting schedule.